MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 <!--  Title: Localization for all  -->
 <!--  Subtitle: Match browser language enabled to all Chromium-based browsers  -->

-Starting in [Microsoft Edge version 81](../../2020/01/devtools.md#using-the-devtools-in-other-languages), Microsoft Edge DevTools displays in your own language.
+Starting in [Microsoft Edge version 81](../../2020/01/devtools.md#using-the-devtools-in-other-languages), the Microsoft Edge DevTools UI is displayed in your own language.
 Many developers use other developer tools like StackOverflow and Visual Studio Code in their native language, not just in English.
 The Microsoft Edge DevTools team, Chrome DevTools team, and the Google Lighthouse team collaborated to provide the same experience in all Chromium-based browsers.
 For more information about how to use DevTools in your language, see [Change DevTools language settings](../../../customize/localization.md).
 For more information about the collaboration on this feature in the Chromium open-source project, see Issue [1136655](https://crbug.com/1136655).

 :::image type="content" source="../../media/2021/04/japanese-browser-japanese-navigation-elements-3d-view.msft.png" alt-text="Microsoft Edge browser and DevTools set to Japanese." lightbox="../../media/2021/04/japanese-browser-japanese-navigation-elements-3d-view.msft.png":::